Love-Pengy/Love-Pengy/README.md

 ### Hiya, I'm Brandon~

-🐝 I am going into my senior year of my bachelors in Computer Engineering and love programming in C~
+🐝 I am in the senior year of my bachelors in Computer Engineering and love programming in C~

 🐝 I currently have a [youtube](https://youtube.com/@lovelytransposition?si=PNmCZkqGIJJX4uEc) channel where I post myself programming everyday until I graduate.
 If you know me from there hellooo <3~